allanlang/cassandra-cloud/README.md

 - 3x spot m4.xlarge cassandra seed instances in a private subnet

 *You will be charged* for the above resources.
 Spot instances are used to minimise the cost and you may adjust the instance types as required in terraform/variables.tf.

+### TODO

+Resolve issue with directory permissions preventing first-time start up for Cassandra Rationalise / combine / simplify inv-gen.sh and inv-gen.rb Add some kind of functional validation that Cassandra is up and running